 2. When love begins to feel like an obligation

 If your wishes and dreams tend to take a backseat in love, and your lover’s needs are a top priority, you may want to re-think this relationship.
-It makes you happy to do the smallest of things for your loved one.
+It makes you happy to do the smallest of romantic gestures for your loved one.
 You can’t stand being away for long.
 You want to talk to them, meet them, be with them as much as possible.
 But when these things begin to feel like a responsibility, your relationship is in jeopardy.

 Worse, if your partner starts expecting you to put their needs above yours at all times, that’s definitely a red flag you should not ignore.

 A lot of people are in love with the idea of being in love.
 But the giddy feeling that love gives in the first few months tends to fade over time.
-And the person is made to face the stark realities of a relationship.
+And soon, the person is made to face the stark realities of a difficult relationship.
 This is where companionship comes into play.
-And when even the company of a person feels like a chore, then your love story is coming to an end.
+And when even the company of a person feels like a chore, then your love story is certainly coming to an end.

 3. Abuse is a sign that it’s time to break up with someone you love